 Although the list of eligible Pokemon were all originally found in Kanto, other regional variants are allowed to enter – for example, Alolan Sandshrew and Hisuian Electrode are both eligible.

-It will appear alongside the traditional Master League, and we’ve got a set of best team recommendations for that league too.
+It will appear alongside the traditional Ultra League, and we’ve got a set of best team recommendations for that league too.

 That’s everything you need to know about the Kanto Cup!
 Check out some of our other Pokemon Go guides below: